 "My research remained very much focused on storytelling, but where storytelling began to blur into content marketing, and content itself began to evolve from a marketing medium into the beating heart at the core of every business unit, I recognised opportunities to learn from it in order to inform the campaigns I was running for our clients."

 It's the same with communication and decision-making, technology and research, inbound marketing strategy and the other skills I practice on a daily basis when planning how we can best tell our clients’ stories.
 Learning carries implications for us that reverberate well beyond a classroom, a workplace, even an industry:

 It's no secret that inquisitiveness is one of our core values.
-(We're a firm believer in the relationship between curiosity and marketing.)
-This isn't just a mantra; in the spirit of practicing what we preach, we're each encouraged to schedule out half a day every week to focus on training and personal development, underpinned by a structured quarterly development plan.
-As investments go, this speaks volumes for how much we believe in the importance of personal and professional development that brings together individual passion and ambition with the company's long-term goals.
+(We're a firm believer in the relationship between curiosity and good marketing.)
+This isn't just a mantra; we're all encouraged to schedule out half a day every week to focus on our development, underpinned by a structured quarterly plan.

-Sometimes, such as earlier this year when we had a training session with the SEMrush team, this looks like the kind of learning opportunities you would expect from a top-tier HubSpot Diamond service provider: improving digital skills, keeping up to date on industry trends, familiarising ourselves with new technology and software updates with which we can better do our jobs.
+Sometimes, such as earlier this year when we had a training session with the SEMrush team, these look like the kind of learning opportunities you would expect from an Elite-tier HubSpot solutions partner: improving digital skills, keeping up to date on industry trends, familiarising ourselves with new technology and software updates with which we can better do our jobs.

 Other times, I'm reminded how clearly the company recognises the value of the diverse kind of personal development and transferable skills I’ve written about here.
 In the last month, my colleagues have started MBAs, puzzled over personality assessments, and dipped their toes into project management training, all in the name of bettering themselves.